microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 this later).

 A `Component` is created by calling `createComponent("packageName")` on the `ContainerRuntime` **(6.2)**.
 The `ContainerRuntime` uses its `ComponentRegistry` to look for the entry of `"packageName"`.
-When it’s found it creates a `ComponentContext` **(7)** and executes the corresponding `instantiateComponent` with the `ComponentContext` **(8.1)**.
+When it's found it creates a `ComponentContext` **(7)** and executes the corresponding `instantiateComponent` with the `ComponentContext` **(8.1)**.

 ![Image 7](./container-and-component-loading-7.jpg)